 Data that is being transferred is at risk of being lost, stolen, or otherwise compromised from internal breaches and human error.
 The security team must implement systems that can effectively secure and manage data in motion.
 Transparency is important.
 Visibility into what was sent, how it was sent, to whom it was sent, and who accessed it is imperative.

 Data security will always be a priority.
 Whether the risk is internal or external, diligence is required.
-If you would like to find out how Mainstream can help protect your information, please give us a call @ 501.801.6700 or send us an email.
+If you would like to find out how Mainstream can equip your employees to protect your information, please click here.